-The Chase Sapphire Preferred Card is one of the most popular travel credit cards and it’s the best card for anyone who’s new to the world of travel rewards.
-The card offers a good earning structure, comes with a very generous welcome bonus and has excellent travel benefits – all for a very reasonable $95 annual fee (not waived the first year).
+The Chase Sapphire Preferred® Card is one of the most popular travel credit cards and it’s the best card for anyone who’s new to the world of travel rewards.
+The card offers a good earning structure, comes with a very generous welcome bonus and has excellent travel benefits – all for a very reasonable $95 annual fee.

 The card is accepted worldwide, has great travel protections and other valuable perks.
-Let’s look at some of the best benefits of the Chase Sapphire Preferred.
+Let’s look at some of the best Chase Sapphire Preferred benefits and perks.

 Generous Welcome Bonus

-Sapphire Preferred comes with 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
-At the very minimum, that’s $750 toward travel when you redeem the bonus points through Chase travel portal.
+The Chase Sapphire Preferred comes with 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+At the very minimum, that’s $750 toward travel when you redeem the bonus points through the Chase travel portal.